Tommy Anderson (ice hockey): Playing career

 Anderson played in the National Hockey League (NHL) from 1934 to 1942.
 He played his first season for the Detroit Red Wings and his last seven for the New York/Brooklyn Americans.

 For the 1941–42 season, Anderson switched positions from left wing to defence.
 The Americans finished last in the NHL, but Anderson had 41 points to set the league record for a defenceman.
 He also won the 1942 Hart Trophy as the NHL's most valuable player, becoming the first player to win the award while on a team that missed the playoffs.
 That was Anderson's last season in the NHL as he enlisted in the Canadian military at the onset of World War II.

 He was the last Hart Trophy winner to play for a non-Original Six team until 1973, when Bobby Clarke of the Philadelphia Flyers won the award.
-Anderson, José Théodore, and Al Rollins are the only winners of the Hart Trophy who have not been selected to the Hockey Hall of Fame.
+Anderson, José Théodore, and Al Rollins are the only winners of the Hart Trophy who have not been selected to the Hockey Hall of Fame, and the only skater of the three.